 Financial aid at Rhodes is offered to South African citizens who are financially needy and academically deserving.
 There is also financial aid for students with certain disabilities.
 A means test is applied and each case is evaluated on its own merits.

 Undergraduate financial aid is predominantly in the form of student bursaries from the National Financial Aid Scheme (NSFAS).
-Applications for financial assistance are only considered if the family income is below a certain level, which is determined annually.
+Applications for financial assistance are only considered if the family income is below a certain level.